Juan-Jones/mediumish-theme-jekyll/_posts/2020-01-02-sustainable-customer-advantage.md

 title:  "Education must also train one for quick, resolute and effective thinking."
 author: dejuan
 categories: [ Strategic marketing ]
-image: assets/images/3.jpg
+image: assets/sustainable-competitive-advantage.jpg
-beforetoc: "Markdown editor is a very powerful thing.
-In this article I'm going to show you what you can actually do with it, some tricks and tips while editing your post."
-toc: true
 ---

 ## How to Gain a Sustainable Competitive Advantage

-Developing a competitive advantage is not a simple task, let alone _gaining a sustainable competitive advantage_.
+Developing a competitive advantage is not a simple task, let alone *gaining a sustainable competitive advantage*.
 If gaining a long-term advantage was a simple task, most organizations would opt for it.

 Many companies spend a lifetime trying to outperform the competition.
 But where these companies fail, you can succeed.
 Here are the key ingredients for gaining a sustainable competitive advantage: